 traverse the browser page history (move Backward and Forward through visited pages),

 with minimal hand-eye coordination.

-In order to swipe the cursor and hit the Click-Field accurately, you should
+In order to swipe the cursor and hit the Click-Field easily, you should

 maximize the window that Firefox is running in: the left margin of the window will then line up